-Growing okra is a pretty simple garden task.
-They mature quickly and especially if you have a summer of hot weather which they prefer.
-Harvesting okra can be tricky, however, because you have to get to them before the pods become tough.
+Growing okra is a simple garden task.
+Okra matures quickly, especially if you have a summer of hot weather which the plant prefers.
+Harvesting okra can be tricky, however, because you have to harvest the pods before they become tough.

 It takes only about four days from the time of flowering to the time to pick okra.
-You will need to harvest okra every other day until there are no more in order to keep them producing.
-Harvesting okra is something you can do when you are out also harvesting your green and wax beans.
-Then it just becomes habit to go out and harvest okra as it is ready.
+Harvest okra every other day to keep them producing as long as possible.
+Harvesting okra is something you can do when you are out harvesting your green and wax beans, then it becomes habit to go out and harvest okra as it ripens.

 When is Okra Ready?

-Picking okra should be done when they are two to three inches long.
-If you leave them too long they get hard and woody.
-Once you are done picking okra, you will want to store them in plastic bags in your refrigerator.
-They will last about a week or so.
-You can freeze it if you have too much to save in the refrigerator.
-Remember that harvesting okra needs to be done often.
+Picking okra should be done when the pods are 2 to 3 inches (5-8 cm.) long.
+If you leave them too long, the pods get hard and woody.
+Once you’re done picking okra, store them in plastic bags in your refrigerator where they will last about a week or freeze the pods if you have too much to use.
+Just remember that harvesting okra needs to be done often.

-Picking okra is simple.
-You just need to test the larger pods by cutting them open with a sharp knife.
-If they are too difficult to cut, then you missed the opportunity to harvest okra that day.
-Remove these pods as they are too old.
-They will rob the plant of the nutrients it needs to produce younger pods.
-If the pods are still tender, use a sharp knife to cut the stem cleanly right below the okra pod.
+Picking okra is simple, just test the larger pods by cutting them open with a sharp knife.
+If they are too difficult to cut, they are too old and should be removed as they will rob the plant of the nutrients it needs to produce new pods.
+If the pods are tender, use a sharp knife to cut the stem cleanly just below the okra pod.